 - written up front (for example on a menu or menu board) without the customer having to ask for information

-- sign-posted to say that allergen information can be obtained from a member of staff
+- sign-posted to say that you can obtain allergen information a member of staff

-- if information on allergenic ingredients is provided orally, this must be consistent and verifiable (ie you must have processes in place to capture information from recipes or ingredients lists from products bought in, and make this available to staff)
+- if you provide information on allergenic ingredients orally, this must be consistent and verifiable (ie you must have processes in place to capture information from recipes or ingredients lists from products bought in, and make this available to staff)